Is Schooling in Nigeria a Scam? A Cursory Look through the Lens of Promising Nigerian Graduates

 “I studied Mass Communication at the University of Calabar.
 I graduated in 2012 and I served in 2013 in Bayelsa State.
 So when I came to this town to look for a job, the highest job I saw was N30,000.
 This pushed me to go and learn handwork.
 I wanted to learn furniture, but my aunt who is into flowering work told me there is money in the work.
 So what I did was to learn the work,” he told Legit.ng.

-Never in Desmond's mind would have imagined that he would end up in the gardening profession, but that is his reality.
-He is not earning with what he spent resources in studying in school.
+Desmond never imagined that he would end up in the gardening profession, but that is his reality.
+He is not earning with a degree he spent resources to acquire in school.

 Afam Kings Dozie quit UNIZIK in his 200 level